lorepozo/list-routines/README.md

 ROUTINE: INPUT => OUTPUT
 ```

-This dataset is in the form of a **REPL** and a **static exporter**.
-It is
+This dataset is in the form of a **REPL** and a **CLI** which can export
-currently highly experimental and subject to significant change.
+samples of the dataset.
+It is currently highly experimental and subject to
+significant change.

 See the documentation at https://lucasem.github.io/list-routines/